 My name is Heather Schlegel and I am a futurist.
 Most people know me by my apt moniker, heathervescent.

-I am a professional social scientist who studies future trends to help people understand and take advantage of change.
+I am a social scientist who studies future trends to help people understand and take advantage of change.
 I do this through speaking, consulting, research projects, design fictions and media productions.
 My company, The Purple Tornado, has been around since 2006.

 Prior to The Purple Tornado, I helped build and launch more than 50 Internet products at over 30 startups from 1996 to the 2005 in Silicon Valley and Los Angeles.
 Recently, I completed an assignment with the Swift Innovation Team, Innotribe, based in New York, NY and La Hulpe, Brussels.

 I am best known for my research on the Future of Transactions, which I presented at SxSW, Sibos, TedxZwolle, The Future of Money, Tomorrow's Transactions and other conferences around the world.

 I am the producer and creator of 4 short films, including “Fly Me to the Moon;” nominated for Most Important Futures Award by the Association of Professional Futurists, 2012; “Flowers for Grandma;” “Innotribe Startup Challenge Documentary” and “Slices of Life.”